Linuxfabrik/monitoring-plugins/check-plugins/mysql-logfile/README.md

 ## Overview

-Scans the MySQL/MariaDB error log for warnings, errors, startup, and shutdown events.
+Scans the MySQL/MariaDB error log for errors, warnings, startups and shutdowns.
 Works even when the database is down by reading the log file directly.
 Uses a cache to remember the log file location in case the database becomes unavailable.

 **Important Notes:**

 * See [additional notes for all mysql monitoring plugins](https://linuxfabrik.github.io/monitoring-plugins/plugins-mysql/)
-* Must be running locally on the MySQL/MariaDB server to read the log file.
-Requires root or sudo.
+* Severity is detected from MySQL/MariaDB's bracketed log tags (`[ERROR]`, `[Warning]`); lines that only mention the words "error" / "warning" elsewhere are not counted.
+* When reading from an on-disk log file, the check usually needs root/sudo (typical log files are owned by `mysql:mysql`, mode `0640`).
+The `performance_schema.error_log` path needs only SELECT on that table.
-* Depending on your site's policy, you could ignore lines matching patterns like "aborted connection" (happens frequently) or "access denied for user" (could be handled by Fail2ban)
+* Depending on your site's policy, you may want to silence noisy patterns like `aborted connection` or `access denied for user` via `--ignore-pattern` / `--ignore-regex`.

 **Data Collection:**

+* On MySQL 8.0.22+, the plugin prefers `performance_schema.error_log` when the table exists and is visible to this user.
+Works over the network without shell access to the log file.
-* Tries to determine the log file location automatically via `SHOW GLOBAL VARIABLES` (`log_error`, `hostname`, `datadir`), falling back to several well-known paths
+* Otherwise it determines the log file location automatically via `SHOW GLOBAL VARIABLES` (`log_error`, `hostname`, `datadir`), falling back to several well-known paths.
-* Supports reading from a file path, `docker:CONTAINER`, `podman:CONTAINER`, `kubectl:CONTAINER`, or `systemd:UNITNAME`
+* Supports reading from a file path, `docker:CONTAINER`, `podman:CONTAINER`, `kubectl:CONTAINER`, or `systemd:UNITNAME`.
-* Caches the log file location in a local SQLite database so the check can still work when the database is down
+* Caches the on-disk log file location in a local SQLite database so the check can still work briefly when the database is down.
-* Lines can be filtered out using `--ignore-pattern` (simple string match) or `--ignore-regex` (Python regular expression)
+* Lines can be filtered out using `--ignore-pattern` (simple string match) or `--ignore-regex` (Python regular expression).
-* Logic is taken from [MySQLTuner script](https://github.com/major/MySQLTuner-perl):log_file_recommendations(), v1.9.8
+* Logic is taken from [MySQLTuner script](https://github.com/major/MySQLTuner-perl):log_file_recommendations(), verified in sync with v2.8.41.

 ## Fact Sheet